The Neighbors: Income

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 56.8%
+line, this neighborhood has a higher rate of childhood poverty than 55.9%

 The Neighbors: Occupations